pmem/ndctl/ndctl-sanitize-dimm.md

 but continuing to use the existing *kek* is also acceptable.
 The following operations are performed for *update-passphrase*:

-1. Remove the enrypted passphrase from the kernel’s user keyring.
+1. Remove the encrypted passphrase from the kernel’s user keyring.

 2. Rename the passphrase blob to old.